sletz/DSP-Testbench/README.md

 The benchmark functionality starts your processor(s) on another thread and pumps audio through, gathering statistics on how much time has been spent running your routines.
 A single block of audio is repeated from source A (using live audio input will not work).

+### Using Faust DSP

+A [Faust](https://faust.grame.fr) DSP can be compiled using:

+- `faust -uim foo.dsp -scn ::dsp -o mydsp.h`and the produced `mydsp.h` file simply replacing the one in DSP-Testbench/Source/Processing
+- then recompile

 ## Developer Notes

 To make use of DSP Testbench, you need to include your own code, wrap it appropriately and build the project.